-We will use the survey information to campaign for people with bleeding disorders and inhibitors and to help develop resources, information and services specifically for people affected by an inhibitor, so taking part will help you and others in our community.
+Thank you to everyone who took part in our Inhibitor Survey.
+We will use the survey information to campaign for people with bleeding disorders and inhibitors and to help develop resources, information and services specifically for people affected by an inhibitor.

 We are working on the survey results and will share these with you soon.
 We are also planning to hold an inhibitor conference in March, so look out for more news on the details of this event in the next few weeks.